amanicoombs/aws-bootcamp-cruddur-2023/journal/week0.md

 Building Cruddur a micro blogging app.
 A microservice app.

-Week 0 assignment is to create Architecture diagram
+Week 0 assignment is to create Architecture diagram "Napkin Drawing"

 Front end- Javascript using react
 Backend - Python using flask